ent/ent/doc/md/blob-storage.md

 ### With HashKey (content-addressable)

-Since the key is derived from content, identical data always produces the same key.
+Since the key is derived from content, identical data always produces the same key:
-This makes all conflict actions safe:

 - **`Update<Field>()`** — The SQL updates the key column to the new key.
-Since the content is the same, the key is the same, so it's effectively a no-op in storage.
+If the content matches what the row already held, the key is unchanged and it is a no-op in storage.
+  If the content differs, the row moves to the new key and the old object is left behind — `OnConflict` does not query old keys the way a regular Update does.
+- **`Ignore()`** — The SQL sets each column to itself.
+If the content differs from the existing row's, the blob written to storage has no database reference.
-- **`Ignore()` / `DoNothing()`** — The SQL does nothing.
-The blob written to storage is identical to what already exists at that key (same content = same key), so no orphan is created.
+- **`DoNothing()`** — No row is inserted, which surfaces as `sql.ErrNoRows`.
+The blob written to storage is deleted, unless the conflicting row already references that same key — the common case when the content is identical.

+Upserting identical content is idempotent in storage: the write lands on the key that is already there, and cleanup leaves it in place because the existing row references it.

 ```go
 client.Document.Create().